SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_usart_async/readme.md

 ## Purpose/Scope

-- Universal Synchronous Asynchronous Receiver-Transmitter (USART)
+- Universal Synchronous Asynchronous Receiver-Transmitter (USART).
-- This application demonstrates how to configure USART In asyncronous mode, it will send and receive data in loopback mode
+- This application demonstrates how to configure USART In Asynchronous mode, it will send and receive data from serial console.
 ## Overview

 - USART is used in communication through wired medium in both Synchronous and Asynchronous fashion.
-It enables the device to communicate using serail protocols
+It enables the device to communicate using serial protocols.
-- This application is configured with following configs
+- This application is configured with following configurations:
   - Tx and Rx enabled
   - Asynchronous mode
   - 8 Bit data transfer